timja-bot/liquibase-runner-plugin/README.md

 ## "Execute" versus "Invoke"

-There are two ways of using this plugin, distinguished by "Execute Liquibase" versus "Invoke Liquibase"
+This plugin has two modes for running liquibase.
+The first evaluates liquibase changesets internally, and requires no existing liquibase installation.
+The second invokes an existing liquibase installation.
+Details about each are given below.

+In each mode, basic liquibase options, such as context and database URL, are provided as configuraiton options in the build steps.

 **Execute**

 Use this build step if you have an existing liquibase installation and wish to have it run just as if you were doing so from command line.
-The build's console log will contain the stdout/stderr output of liquibase.
+This mode provides the most flexibility for your liquibase configuration and execution, but provides fewer reporting features.

 Once you've created your installation in Jenkins's configuration, it will be available for selection in this build step.
+Each build's console log will contain the stdout/stderr output of liquibase.

-Your liquibase installation should include the driver for your database.
+Your liquibase installation should include the driver for your database (for example, by having the the driver jar in LIQUIBASE_HOME/lib directory).

 **Invoke**

-The "Invoke Liquibase" build step runs liquibase internally and doesn't require an existing installation.
-Furthermore, any changesets executed during the build are reported.
+The "Invoke Liquibase" build step runs liquibase 3.4.2 internally and doesn't require an existing installation.
+In addition, build summaries include additional reporting features, like a list of changesets executed.

-The types of databases you can use is restricted by those in the drop-down list.
+However, you'll be restricted to which database engine you can use.

 # The Future

 I'd like to minimize the difference between "Invoke" and "Execute" and have changesets be reported in both types of